 Since this book was published, Cameron has written several others, but my feeling is that, as with most self-help series, the most powerful tools are in the introductory volume.
 For example, you can buy an "Artist's Way" blank book for writing morning pages (one of the exercises she recommends), or you can just use any notebook or paper or your laptop.

 by Ansen Dibell, Orsen Scott Card, and Lewis Turco

-This two-volume set actually contains six books, one written by each of the authors.
+This two-volume set actually contains six books, each one written by a different author.
 Each volume is crammed with highly practical tips that are almost certain to help you become a better writer.
 Together, they constitute a complete course in novel writing, covering the following subjects: